European Accessibility Act, Is It Really Happening? And What Are The Changes?

 Over 80 million people in the European Union live with a disability.
-That is why it is no more than logical to develop beneficial laws for people with disabilities.
+That is why it makes sense to develop beneficial laws for these people.
 The announcement of a European Accessibility Act (EAA) started in 2011.
 Since then, we have been waiting a long time for it to finally happen.
 At last, on March 13, the European Parliament approved the act.
-Its goal is to make several products and services easier to use for people with disabilities and the elderly in the EU.
+Its goal is to make several products and services easier to use for people with disabilities and the elderly within the EU.
 Such a pact already exists in America, but now Europe wants to change things for the better as well.

 What will change?